patwicks/findchanics-page/README.md

 # findchanics-page
-An android app landing page
+A landing page for Findchanics, an Android application that helps drivers easily find a mechanic shop to fix their vehicle.